Health Information Technology and the Minnesota e-Health Initiative

 - Modernize the infrastructure and increase workforce informatics competencies through adoption of standards for health information exchange; policies for strong privacy and security protection; supporting informatics education, funding and other resources; and assessing and monitoring progress on adoption, use and interoperability.

 Minn.
 Stat. § 62J.495 requires the Commissioner of Health to develop a plan for the state to achieve the statutory mandate that all providers and hospitals have in place "an interoperable electronic health records system within their hospital system or clinical practice setting."
-The plan, A Prescription for Meeting Minnesota's 2015 Interoperable Electronic Health Record Mandate—A Statewide Implementation Plan, 2008 Edition, was developed through the Minnesota e-Health Initiative and released in June 2008.
+The plan, A Prescription for Meeting Minnesota's 2015 Interoperable Electronic Health Record Mandate— Minnesota's Statewide Implementation Plan (2008), was developed through the Minnesota e-Health Initiative and released in June 2008.
 The plan represents a community-wide consensus for advancing interoperable EHR systems in all settings across the state in order to fulfill the following statutory mandates:

 - Effective January 1, 2011 all providers, group purchasers, prescribers, and dispensers must have established, maintained, and used an electronic prescription drug program.
 This program must comply with the applicable standards in this section for transmitting, directly or through an intermediary, prescriptions and prescription-related information using electronic media (Minn.
 Stat. § 62J.497)